BCDevOps/openshift-wiki/docs/HowTo/UpdatePatroni.md

                   value: {{ patroni_version }}
 ```

 You may already be specifying your own `from` image tag, in which case you should leave it the same.
 If you are not, you should add one and ensure appropriately that it points to a postgres image that is **the same version as the one you are currently using**.
-If you do not, you may pull a different image version from the one your cluster currently uses, which may cause unintentional problems.
+If you do not, you may pull a different image version from the one your cluster currently uses.
+This is not to be a good time to perform a surprise database version upgrade (or downgrade), so please ensure that you specify your postgres version explicitly.

-You must also include the `buildArgs` section in order to upgrade the patronio version.
+You must also include the `buildArgs` section in order to upgrade the patroni version.
 If you don't have this line, your image will continue to build as version 1.6.5.
 This is the default, in order to avoid pushing upgrades to those who are not prepared for them.
 You must explicitly state your new version in order to upgrade.
 If you're unsure of which version to select, use 2.0.1 - this is the next version without the bug.

 When you run the build, note that you may see a line in the build logs like this: